Representations of categories of finite relational structures and associated endomorphism monoids: Uniformly continuous representations of endomorphism monoids

 It follows that $\id_A \in S$, hence $S$ is the maximal sieve.
 Therefore $J$ is the trivial Grothendieck topology, and

 The conclusion now follows from Theorem~\ref{equivalence 2}. \end{proof}

 Let $(\Omega, \mathcal{R}_G)$ be a highly homogeneous relational structure.
-Without loss of generality, we assume that $\Omega = \mathbb{Q}$, on which the five highly homogeneous relational structures have been explicitly described in \cite[Section 13]{BMMN}.
-The equivalence described in Corollary \ref{equivalence 3} provides us with a useful approach to study uniformly continuous representations of $\mathscr{E} = \End(\mathbb{Q}, \mathcal{R}_G)$.
+Without loss of generality, we may assume $\Omega = \mathbb{Q}$, on which the five highly homogeneous relations have been explicitly described in \cite[Section 13]{BMMN}.
+Let $\mathscr{E}$ be the monoid of all self-maps of $\mathbb{Q}$ that preserve the highly homogeneous relation on $\Omega$.
+Then the equivalence described in Corollary~\ref{equivalence 3} provides a convenient framework to study uniformly continuous representations of $\mathscr{E}$.

 For a fixed $n \in \mathbb{Z}_+$, we define $\mathscr{M}_n$ to be the set of all relation-preserving maps from $[n]$ to $\mathbb{Q}$, and $\mathscr{N}_n$ the set of all relation-preserving non-injective maps from $[n]$ to $\mathbb{Q}$.
 The monoid $\mathscr{E}$ has a natural action on them.
 In addition, since every $f$ in $\mathscr{M}_n$ has a finite image, the same argument used for $\mathscr{E}_0$ in Remark \ref{remind} shows that $k\mathscr{M}_n$ is a uniformly continuous $k\mathscr{E}$-module, so is $k\mathscr{N}_n$ as a submodule.